OneBusAway/onebusaway-docker/README.md

-The `GTFS-RT` and `Google Map` related variables will be handled by the `oba/bootstrap.sh` script, which will set the config files for the OBA API webapp.
+The `GTFS-RT` related variables will be handled by the `oba/bootstrap.sh` script, which will set the config files for the OBA API webapp.
 If you want to use your own config files, you could set `USER_CONFIGURED=1` in the `oba_app` service in `docker-compose.yml` to skip `bootstrap.sh` and write your config file in the container.
 ```yaml
   oba_app:
     container_name: oba_app